Costs and Budgeting

 NOTE: For students borrowing federal student loans, the average educational loan fees for borrowers at Columbia Law School will automatically be added to the cost of attendance at the time of loan certification.
-Based upon a March 2017 assessment of Law School student borrowing during the 2016-17 academic year, the average educational loan fees amount to $2,208.
+Based upon an assessment of Law School student borrowing during the 2016-17 academic year, the average educational loan fees amount to $2,208.

 Dependent Care Allowance: $5,000 allowance for first child; $4,000 each additional child.
 Please contact our office for details regarding the regulations and documentation required for a dependent care allowance.

-The following expenses will not be considered for budget increases: Payments for prior debts (credit card bills or other); summer expenses or expenses incurred during periods of non-enrollment; other discretionary expenditures (e.g., car, entertainment, other lifestyle expenses).
+The following expenses will not be considered for budget increases: Payments for prior debts (credit card bills or other); summer expenses or expenses incurred during periods of non-enrollment; suggested or recommended books/texts for courses; other discretionary expenditures (e.g., car, entertainment, other lifestyle expenses).
 Therefore, students who have high consumer debt or other financial obligations that cannot be deferred while they are in law school must carefully examine their ability to accommodate their needs to the student budget.
 We strongly recommend that students take all measures to reduce their consumer debt prior to beginning their studies.

 Please note that the Loan Repayment Assistance Program (LRAP) WILL NOT cover any loans borrowed beyond the standard COA.
 Thus, while the Law School’s Financial Aid Office may approve budget adjustments beyond the standard COA, these amounts will not be eligible for LRAP benefits.
 For more information about LRAP, review the Loan Repayment Assistance Program (LRAP) section of this site for a detailed description.